Can Anyone Learn to Sing in Tune & Key + At Any Age?

-You may have heard it said that anyone can learn to sing, but feel like it doesn’t apply to you, or that you’re unlikely to improve from where you are now.
-Perhaps you long to learn to sound like your favourite artists.
+You may have heard it said that anyone can learn to sing in tune, but might feel like it doesn’t apply to you.
+Or you could think you’re unlikely to improve from where you are now.
+There may even be readers thinking that their age could be a barrier.
+Perhaps you long to learn to sound like your favourite artists?

-Can anyone learn to sing well and in tune?
+Can anyone learn to sing good and in tune?
 Can the voice be trained and improved?
-Or is it only for those blessed with natural musical talent and ability?
+Or is it only for those blessed with natural musical talent and ability or a certain age?
 Learn the facts and myths around learning to sing and how singing lessons can really help your vocals.

 So, can anyone learn how to sing?
 Let’s find out…

-It’s good news, because yes, on a basic level, anyone can learn to sing.
+It’s good news, because yes, on a basic level, anyone can learn to sing and sound good.
 Provided you are able to speak and have working vocal cords, you can learn the techniques that enable you to sing.
 This applies to your tone, pitch, tuning and of course the confidence required to start singing in the first place.

 For many, it’s not the technique of singing that’s the issue, but fear of feeling exposed, silly, or somehow not good enough, that stops them having a go.
 Which is a pity, as we are often much better than we give ourselves credit.